 Human papillomavirus in women: causes, signs and treatment.
 HPV in women and its treatment: a list of effective methods and recommendations from doctors

-The papilloma virus most often affects only people who live a regular sexual life without using barrier methods of contraception.
+The papilloma virus most often affects only people who have regular sexual intercourse without using barrier methods of contraception.
 But there are also cases when the disease enters the body through the blood and during passage through the birth canal.
-The disease itself is a small neoplasm that can lead to oncological neoplasms.
-It is especially important to treat papillomas in women, as they can penetrate the genital tract and lead to cancers on the cervix and vaginal walls.
-Treatment is most often combined, carefully thought out.
+The disease itself is a small-sized neoplasm that can lead to cancer.
+It is especially important to treat papillomas in women, since in them they can penetrate the genital tract and lead to cancerous formations on the cervix and vaginal walls.
+Treatment most often has a combined, carefully thought-out nature.

 Electrocoagulation

-The procedure is carried out in a cosmetology room.
-The removal of one papilloma on average costs the patient 100-120 rubles.
+The procedure is carried out in a cosmetology salon.
+On average, removal of one papilloma costs a patient 100-120 rubles.
 The procedure is carried out using a small device through which current passes.
-It is directed to cauterization of papillomas, which prevents their growth.
-The procedure is effective enough to remove existing papillomas and shows good results in 90% of cases.
-At the same time, after some time, 45% of patients developed new localizations of neoplasms.
+He is sent to cauterize papillomas, which prevents their growth.
+The procedure is quite effective for removing existing papillomas and shows good results in 90% of cases.
+Moreover, after some time, 45% of patients developed new localizations of tumors.
 The procedure has a minimum of contraindications and side effects.

 Laser therapy

 It is also a fairly common hardware procedure that can allow women to get rid of existing papillomas by 92%.
-The success is influenced by the number of neoplasms, their nature and localization.
+Success is influenced by the number of tumors, their nature and location.
 A rather painful procedure that leaves wounds on the body.
-The traces of laser therapy can heal within a whole month.
-After such treatment, recurrences of viral lesions were recorded in quite a few cases.
-It is used to remove papillomas from the mucous walls of the vagina.
+Marks from laser therapy can take as long as a month to heal.
+After such treatment, relapses of viral damage were recorded in quite a few cases.
+Used to remove papillomas from the mucous walls of the vagina.
 The cost of such a procedure is 1000-2000 rubles.

 Cryotherapy

-The procedure is carried out with liquid nitrogen.
-Cryotherapy allows to remove approximately 60% of viral localizations.
-At the same time, after some time, in 15% of cases, patients experienced relapses of the disease, which required repeated treatment.
-Quite an expensive procedure, which involves 10-20 sessions.
+The procedure is carried out using liquid nitrogen.
+Cryotherapy can remove approximately 60% of viral localizations.
+Moreover, after some time, in 15% of cases, patients experienced relapses of the disease, which required re-treatment.
+A rather expensive procedure that requires 10-20 sessions.
 The cost of cryotherapy ranges from 10 to 40 thousand rubles for the total number of manipulations.

-Video - Removal of warts (papillomas) with a laser, liquid nitrogen, current and radio waves
+Video - Removal of warts (papillomas) with laser, liquid nitrogen, current and radio waves

 Radio wave

 The procedure is performed under local anesthesia.
-Radio wave removal involves the removal of papilloma along with its root.
-For this, the radio wave laser makes the most accurate size within 10-30 minutes, it all depends on the complexity of the procedure.
-Typically, patients need 10 to 20 sessions to completely get rid of the tumors.
-The recurrence of the disease after such manipulations is 30%.
+Radio wave removal involves removing the papilloma along with its root.
+To do this, a radio wave laser makes the most accurate size within 10-30 minutes, it all depends on the complexity of the procedure.
+Typically, patients need from 10 to 20 sessions to completely get rid of tumors.
+Relapse of the disease after such manipulations is 30%.
 The cost of radio wave surgery is from 3,000 to 10,000 thousand for the entire number of procedures.

 Attention!
-The decision to conduct hardware treatment can only be made by the attending physician after an internal examination of the neoplasms.
-This is important to do, because with the wrong approach, papilloma can grow much faster and go into the pathogenic stage.
+The decision to carry out hardware treatment can only be made by the attending physician after an in-person examination of the tumors.
+This is important to do, because if the approach is incorrect, papilloma can grow much faster and enter the pathogenic stage.

 Antiviral drugs against papillomas

-The drug is available in the form of a powder, which should be used to prepare a solution for injection.
+The drug is available in powder form, which should be used to prepare a solution for injection.
 After preparing the solution, it is administered subcutaneously.
-When treating an oncogenic type of papilloma virus, six injections should be given.
+When treating an oncogenic papillomas virus, six injections should be given.
 Each procedure is performed every other day.
 To prepare the injection, you should take a 0.9% sodium chloride solution, which allows you to create an ideal environment for the active substance.

 Viferon

 This drug can be used to treat papillomas not only on the body, but also on the mucous membrane of the vagina and cervix.
-To obtain a good result, one milligram of the active substance should be taken and applied with a swab or soft applicator to the affected areas twice a day.
-External manifestations are treated with the help of local application of the agent also twice a day.
+To get a good result, you should take one milligram of the active substance and apply it using a tampon or soft applicator to the affected areas twice a day.
+External manifestations are treated with local application of the product, also twice a day.
 The duration of therapy is determined by the attending physician and is usually 1-2 weeks.

 If necessary, the gel can be replaced with rectal suppositories.
 They are more convenient and easier to use.
-Treatment requires the introduction of only one suppository of the drug after a natural act of defecation.
+Treatment requires the administration of only one suppository of medication after a natural bowel movement.
 This form of the drug affects all viral formations.
-The duration of candle therapy is also 1-2 weeks.
+The duration of therapy with suppositories is also 1-2 weeks.

 Genferon

 The drug is available in two pharmacological forms - vaginal and rectal suppositories.
-Rectal suppositories are used to treat papillomas localized on the body of a woman.
-She is recommended to put one candle of Genferon for two weeks.
+Rectal suppositories are used to treat papillomas localized on a woman’s torso.
+She is recommended to take one Genferon suppository for two weeks.

-The mucous membrane of the vagina and cervix should be treated with vaginal suppositories.
-Taking into account the severity of the disease, the patient may be recommended to put 1-2 candles.
+The vaginal and cervical mucosa should be treated with vaginal suppositories.
+Taking into account the severity of the disease, the patient may be recommended to put 1-2 suppositories.
 Treatment can continue for 10 days.
-A further increase in the course of therapy is permissible only with the permission of the gynecologist.
+Further increase in the course of therapy is permissible only with the permission of the gynecologist.

 Attention!
-Taking antiviral drugs is also advisable during hardware treatment, which will consolidate the result.
+Taking antiviral drugs is also advisable during hardware treatment, which will consolidate the results obtained.

 Immunomax

 This drug can only be used in combination with one of the above methods of hardware therapy.
 The Immunomax course consists of six procedures.
-Patients are administered the drug intramuscularly at a dose of 200 IU of the active substance.
-You can use Immunomax only after receiving a detailed immunogram.
+Patients are administered the drug intramuscularly at a dose of 200 units of the active substance.
+Immunomax can be used only after receiving a detailed immunogram.

-The drug is available in the form of tablets.
-If the skin is affected by papillomas, the patient is recommended to take sublingually 2 mg of the active substance twice a day.
+The drug is available in tablet form.
+If skin papillomas are affected, the patient is recommended to take 2 mg of the active substance sublingually twice a day.
 Therapy in this case continues for six days.
-When treating papillomas on the vagina and cervix, the patient should take 10 mg of Likopid once a day for 10 days.
+When treating papillomas on the vagina and cervix, the patient should take 10 mg of Lycopid once a day for 10 days.

 Attention!
-Usually, these drugs are prescribed only when combined treatment with antiviral drugs and hardware therapy has not given the desired result.
+Typically, these drugs are prescribed only when combination treatment with antiviral drugs and hardware therapy has not given the desired result.

-A drugImagePrice in Russia in rublesPrice in Belarus in rublesPrice in Ukraine in UAH
+PreparationImagePrice in Russia in rublesPrice in Belarus in rublesPrice in Ukraine in hryvnia

 Viferon 80-300 2,56-9,6 32-123